snduhiu/snduhiu.github.io/index.md

 [//]: #  (caption: "Cloud Security | Game Developer")
 ---

-Passionate game developer and cloud security enthusiast with a background in Mathematics and Computer Science.
+Hi!
+I'm a cloud security enthusiast and passionate game developer with a background in Mathematics and Computer Science.
 I love building games that blend fun with function, and I’m continuously growing in areas like Cloud technologies and security.

 ---